Women with low response to IVF cycles

 Definition of poor ovarian deviant

-Poor ovarian response (POR) is the medical term used for women who are “poor responders” to IVF cycles.
-To consider a patient to be a poor responder, we will look at the following factors:
+Poor ovarian response (POR) is the medical term used for women who respond “poorly” to IVF cycles.

 - Number of follicles in the ovary